arielf/weight-loss/README.md

 - Carbs make you gain weight.
 The worst are high-starch and sugary foods.
 - Fatty and oily foods do the opposite: they make you lose weight.

-The 'stayhome' lifestlye, which fell mostly on weekends, was of a red-herring, I simply slept longer when I didn't have to commute to work.
+The 'stayhome' lifestlye, which fell mostly on weekends, was a red-herring, I simply slept longer when I didn't have to commute to work.

 It took me a while to figure out the sleep part.
 When we sleep we don't eat.
 It is that simple.